e14n/databank-redis/README.md

 Keys in the database have the form "type:id".
 So a "person" with id "evanp" is at "person:evanp".

-Objects and arrays are stored as JSON-encoded strings in the LevelDB database.
+Objects and arrays are stored as JSON-encoded strings in the Redis database.
 Numbers are stored as numbers.

 Indices are implemented as sets.
 Search uses set intersection to quickly find keys to matching objects.